Hypothyroidism in the newborn may occur if there is a structural problem with the thyroid gland.

 Treatment includes giving thyroid hormone replacement.

-The most common cause of hypothyroidism in the newborn is
+The most common causes of hypothyroidism in the newborn are

-Complete absence of the thyroid gland, underdevelopment of the thyroid gland, or development in the wrong place
+Complete absence of the thyroid gland, underdevelopment of the thyroid gland, or its development in a different location in the throat (or rarely other locations in the body)

 Less commonly, the thyroid gland is present but does not produce normal amounts of thyroid hormones.
-In certain developing countries, hypothyroidism occurs when the mother has an iodine deficiency Iodine Deficiency Iodine deficiency, which is common worldwide, can lead to enlargement of the thyroid gland.
-The thyroid gland contains most of the iodine in the body.
-Iodine in the thyroid gland is necessary... read more .
+In some countries, hypothyroidism occurs when the mother does not get enough iodine in her diet (iodine deficiency Iodine Deficiency Iodine deficiency, which is common worldwide, can lead to enlargement of the thyroid gland.
+(See also Overview of Minerals.)
+Iodine occurs in seawater.
+A small amount of iodine from seawater... read more ).
 Rarely, certain antibodies of the mother or drugs that cause enlargement of the thyroid gland or antithyroid drugs taken by the mother cross the placenta and cause temporary hypothyroidism in the newborn.
 In another rare cause, the pituitary gland Overview of the Pituitary Gland The pituitary is a pea-sized gland that is housed within a bony structure (sella turcica) at the base of the brain.
 The sella turcica protects the pituitary but allows very little room for expansion... read more is abnormally formed and fails to stimulate the thyroid gland to produce thyroid hormones (central hypothyroidism).

 Symptoms of Hypothyroidism in the Newborn